 - 2 cups or more cooked brown rice for serving

-- Stir the black-eyed peas into the onion mixture.
+- Add black-eyed peas: Stir the black-eyed peas into the onion mixture.
 Add the chicken broth, paprika, thyme and oregano.
 Stir to combine.

 - Add the honey and optional smoked maple syrup, if using.
 Stir to combine.
 Simmer the mixture for 10 minutes, stirring occasionally.